escalonn/voc/demo-assignment-2-webapi/asnlib/public/docs/README.md

 ## Directory structure

-Our starter code contains two applications implementing REST APIs, one acting as a client and the other as a server.
-The server is already implemented.
+Our starter code contains one ASP.NET Core web API, the server-side, partially implemented.

 ```
 assignment/
     assignment.sln
-    ClientSide/
     ServerSide/
 ```

-You will be responsible for updating the code in *ClientSide/*.
+You will need to finish implementing necessary functionality in `ServerSide`, as well as create another API (`ClientSide/ClientSide.csproj`) to fulfill the requirements.
+Don't forget to add it to the solution.

-## Running the server-side API
+## Running the server API

 Go to the *ServerSide* directory and run: